OathPros/COMP3/source/nav/tabs.rst

 Tabs allow a window to contain a mutable set of content items, such as pages, documents or images.
 They are primarily used as part of editor or browser applications.

+An example of tabs can be seen in the *Tab View* demo in the LibHandy demo app.

 Guidelines
 ----------